 When an accident occurs to any worker on the job, the Employer representative must report the accident to the Union after proper safety protocol has been followed.
-The injured worker shall receive not less than eight (8) hours' pay for the day he/she was injured.
+The injured worker shall receive not less than eight (8) hours' pay for the day they were injured.

 - 15.06 In the interests of safety, no employee shall be required to work alone in a hazardous situation over the water. - 15.07 An injured employee is required to participate in the Employer Injury Management Program.
-An injured employee will be rehired by his/her last Employer when he/she is deemed fit to return to work in a limited or full capacity based on the injured employee's medical doctor's recommendation and imposed limitations and/or WorkSafeBC.

-15.08 Employees covered under this agreement will be covered by the Employer's liability insurance.
+An injured employee will be rehired by their last Employer when they are deemed fit to return to work in a limited or full capacity based on the injured employee's medical doctor's recommendation and imposed limitations and/or WorkSafeBC. - 15.08 Employees covered under this agreement will be covered by the Employer's liability insurance.